Tally Gotliv: Legal career

 Gotliv worked for the State Attorney in Tel Aviv district.
 She has primarily represented defendants accused of sex crimes.
 In the case of a 16-year-old girl whose attacker was convicted of rape and indecent acts committed when the girl was 14, she criticized the girl on social media and called her testimony "distorted."
 The Association of Rape Crisis Centers in Israel filed a complaint against her with the Ethics Committee of the Israel Bar Association.
 However, the Israel Bar Association decided to shelve the complaint.

 In 2012, she was disqualified by the evaluation center for prospective judges based on the criteria of "judicial temperament."

 In 2015, she ran for chairmanship of the Israel Bar Association, becoming the first woman to run for the office.
 She came in last of four candidates, losing to Efi Nave.

 Until May 2022, she appeared as a panelist on Channel 13's Shishi.

 Political career

 Ahead of the April 2019 election, Gotliv helped found Shavim, a political party meant to promote equality between parents and for those with disabilities.
 She was given the second spot on the party's electoral list.
 The party won 401 votes.
 During the 2022 election, she ran for a spot on the Likud's electoral list, and was elected to the twenty-fifth spot.

 Gotliv is a member of several Knesset committees.
-On October 29, 2025 she replaced ousted MK Yuli Edelstein in the Foreign Affairs and Defense Committee.
+On 29 October 2025 she replaced ousted MK Yuli Edelstein in the Foreign Affairs and Defense Committee.
 In addition, she is also a member of the Constitution, Law and Justice Committee, the Labor and Welfare Committee, the State Control Committee and the Special Committee for the Rights of the Child.

+Gotliv, as a member of the State Control Committee, voted in October 2025 against the creation of a commission of inquiry on the 7 October attacks.

+She reached a deal with Likud ahead of the 2026 Israeli legislative election which will allow her to run with Otzma Yehudit in the election.
+She will remain a Likud member for the remainder of the Knesset term and will not be penalized for leaving the party; if she had, she would have been unable to run in the election.